HyunMin-Ju/Start_Fsharp/README.md

 # What is F#?

-It is a n open source, cross-platform pl that makes it easy to write succint(write less code), performant, robust(trust yout code over time), and practical code
+It is an open source, cross-platform pl that makes it easy to write succint(write less code), performant, robust(trust yout code over time), and practical code